Best Things to Do in Imlil: 2025 Travel Guide

 Best Time to Visit Imlil

 The best time to visit Imlil is during the shoulder seasons.
 Spring, from April to May, offers lush green valleys and blooming fruit trees.
-Autumn, from September to October, provides clear skies and comfortable temperatures for hiking.
+Autumn, from September to October, provides clear skies and comfortable hiking—and it’s harvest season, with apple orchards and walnut groves ripening across the valley.

 Summer (June–August) can be very hot during the day, though nights are cool.
 This is the peak season for Toubkal ascents, so trails and guesthouses are crowded.
 Winter (November–March) brings snow, making higher altitude treks challenging and requiring specialized gear.